aws-samples/aws-cdk-examples/README.md

 $ cd typescript/my-widget-service
 $ npm install
 $ npm run build
-$ cdk synth   // Optional, to see what CloudFormation will deploy
 $ cdk deploy  // Deploys the CloudFormation template

 # Afterwards